 In one weekend, I learned that all five of my closest friends were pregnant.
 In one fell swoop, I was completely alone with no one to turn to for comfort.
 They had what I wanted.
 How was I supposed to keep moving forward with no one to walk alongside me?
 That’s when I realized that God won’t get pregnant.

 We were made in the image of the Living God, the Giver of Life.
 He made us to represent himself – to be like him.
 As women, he gave us the unique gift of being able to carry another life within us and bring it into the world.
-Not only that, he uniquely wired us at our core with the desire and ability to mother – a characteristic of women that has been under attack from the moment sin entered the world.
+“Mother” does not just refer to who you are, it refers to what you do.
+A woman’s beautiful call to mother has been under attack since the moment sin entered the world.

 The desire for a baby is consuming – mostly in our thought life.
 There are reminders everywhere.
 You can not stop thinking about whether or not you might be pregnant.
 The cloud that hangs overhead on the day you start your period seems to grow every month until you find yourself living in a fog.
 The battle for our minds is fierce.
 We have to be active in our fight for control of our minds; otherwise, we fall prey to the enemy of our souls who wants to destroy us.

 Chapter 7 – The Facts of Life That Make it More Difficult – (Fertility Medicine)

 The mystery of what is really going on in our bodies is something for which we may never have all the answers.
 With modern medicine and science, we have learned a lot when it comes to understanding the intricacies of how everything works inside of us.
 God is the healer – the Restorer.
 He is in the business of restoring his world to the way it was originally created to be.
 Sometimes he uses medicine to complete that work.
 This chapter includes an interview with our fertility specialist.